 Publishing projects from Plasmic Studio

 You can publish your changes directly from Plasmic Studio, using the Publish button in the toolbar.
 Included is the ability to deploy changes to production.
-This empowers Plasmic Studio users, including non-developers, to freely iterate on their designs and content, without blocking on developers to perform “boilerplate” commit/merge actions.
+This empowers Plasmic Studio users, including non-developers, to freely iterate on their designs and content, without involving developers.

 Publishing enables any of the following: